Frequently Asked Questions

 Small hive beetle (SHB) and Flow - Can they enter and is there a need for maintenance?

-Small hive beetle is a big problem in our area.
-We have designed the frames with beetles in mind.
+Small hive beetle is a common pest and can become a serious problem for weak or establishing colonies.
+We have designed the Flow Frames and Flow Hive with beetles in mind.

 Crystallised honey & Flow Frames